wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/05-deploy-communication-compliance.md

 * **Teams level**: Policies at this level apply to a Microsoft Teams channel.
 These policies cover messages sent in the Teams channel only.

-You must navigate to **Microsoft Purview compliance portal** > **Communication compliance** to create policies.
+You must navigate to **the Microsoft Purview compliance portal** > **Communication compliance** to create policies.
 You can choose from the following policy templates:

 * **Detect inappropriate text**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect text in messages that may be considered inappropriate, abusive, or offensive.